- CHRISTOLOGY – Christ’s message and mission

 degrading act reserved for slaves, while urging the disciples to imitate His life-style of

-• In His teachings, Christ offered the Kingdom of God to all Israelites and promised pardon
+love and service by the transformation of one’s behaviour. - In His teachings, Christ offered the Kingdom of God to all Israelites and promised pardon

 and eternal life in Heaven to the most hardened sinners provided they repented sincerely,